Written by: Andrew Splatt – Director & Executive Practice Leader

 Medical negligence

-A medical professional fails to provide the expected standard of care
+A medical professional fails to provide the expected standard of medical treatment.

 Work injury damages claim